I'm No Dummy: The Film’s Structure

-Kelly Asbury opens this segment by stating, “Edgar Bergen’s considered the great master in this day and age.
+Film director Kelly Asbury opens this segment by stating, “Edgar Bergen’s considered the great master in this day and age.
 Certainly his great accomplishment, and it’s really a testament to how well-rounded and believable his characters were, was because he was able to gain such giant super stardom.
 Historian Tom Ladshaw continues, “He created in Charlie McCarthy a living, breathing character.
 Charlie’s not a puppet, even a puppet with a personality.
 He’s a person.
 It’s not Edgar Bergen and his dummy, Charlie McCarthy.
 It’s Edgar Bergen and Charlie McCarthy.”
 Clips from many of Bergen's films are used to illustrate his influence.

 Where do dummies go when they die?

 “Where do dummies go when they die?” is an overview of the Vent Haven Museum located in Ft.
 Mitchell, Kentucky.
 This is the only museum in the world dedicated to the art of ventriloquism.